soudeepd/soudeepd.github.io/pages/research.md

 Primarily, I work on different aspects of time series and spatial data.
 Often, the theory and methods I work on are inspired from real life problems from different disciplines, ranging from climate to public health to finance to social sciences.
 Following are broadly the topics I have been working on.

+- Spatio-temporal modeling
+- Quantile regression in time series and spatial data
 - Categorical and discrete time series data
-- Spatio-temporal modeling
 - Clustering and classification methods
 - Bayesian implementation of time series methods
 - Application of statistics in sports, especially soccer